jboetticher/cross-chain-dao/README.md

 ```

 ### CrossChainDAO
-This only needs to be deployed once, since it expects to communicate with VoteAggregator contracts.
+This only needs to be deployed once, since it expects to communicate with DAOSatellite contracts.

 ```
 npx hardhat deploy --tags CrossChainDAO --network moonbase
 ```

-The setting trusted contracts section happens after deploying the VoteAggregator contracts.
+The setting trusted contracts section happens after deploying the DAOSatellite contracts.

-### VoteAggregator
+### DAOSatellite
-Now you ought to deploy the VoteAggregator smart contracts on the hub chains.
+Now you ought to deploy the DAOSatellite smart contracts on the hub chains.

 ```
-npx hardhat deploy --tags VoteAggregator --network fantom-testnet
+npx hardhat deploy --tags DAOSatellite --network fantom-testnet
 ```

-Now both the DAO and the satellite VoteAggregators have to have their remote addresses trusted.
+Now both the DAO and the satellite DAOSatellites have to have their remote addresses trusted.

 ```
 npx hardhat daoSetTrustedRemote --network moonbase --target-network fantom-testnet